maxgraffv/rp2040/README.md

 ## DMA
 **Direct Memory Access**
+- can perform one read and one write access, per clock cycle
 - has seperate read and write master connections
 - performs bulk data transfers on processors behalf
 - let's processor attend other tasks or enter sleep